Ordway lands $10M Series A to bridge gap between sales and finance – TechCrunch

 Ordway, a Washington, DC startup, is building a platform to deal with all of the stuff that happens after you make sale.
-It starts with the order and goes all the way to revenue, however that revenue manifests itself — as a one time payment or a recurring subscription.
+It starts with the order and goes all the way to revenue as a one-time payment or recurring subscription.
 Today the company announced a $10 million Series A.

 CRV led the round with participation from Clocktower Ventures and existing investors Lerer Hippeau and Revolution Rise of the Rest fund.
 The company has now raised a total of $12.5 million, according to Crunchbase data.